technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- revised pointing pairs to pointing tuples
+    - PointingPairs strategy already covers triplets -> rename it to PointingTuples
+    - refactoring for cleanup
 - removed deprecated code for naked and hidden pairs
 - extend BoxLineReduction to triplets -> code not based on pairs or triplets
 - implement remaining basic strategies (identify relevant puzzles for each)